grasela/bikesquare/README.md

 Devise and Pundit secures access to data.

-At this stage this is the end of the user journey unless they would like to post a bicycle or buy another bicycle.
+At this stage, payment is is the end of the user journey unless they would like to post a bicycle or buy another bicycle.
 In real world, the application requires the following:

 * wishlist
 * multiple photos of bicycles
 * assigning different addresses to bicycles - each user can have many addresses save and when they upload a bicycle they can assign any of them to the the bicycle , which later on becomes a delivery address or pick up address (accordingly)
-* pick up or delivery ? automatic shipment costs calculation
+* pick up or delivery option upon checkout ? aautomatic shipment costs calculation
 * if pick up is selected the app can calculate the distance and will offer help with getting directions
 * Payments - the idea is that they won't be processed at the time.
 Instead of buying the bicycle you are booking an inspection.
 Inspeciton time will be available and they will be set by the seller.
-* public inspections - if one person books an inspection - if they decide to purchase the bicycle they will pay using the app in real time.
+* public inspections so someone else can inspect the bicycle at the same time - if one person books an inspection - if they decide to purchase the bicycle they will pay using the app in real time.
 No need for cash which is a security concern.
-* better pundit logic - at the moment there is a mix of pundit policies and various method making sure that the correct and accurate data is rendered in front of the user - this has to be gone over and improved to make it clearer and easier.
+* better pundit logic - at the moment there is a mix of pundit policies and various methods making sure that the correct and accurate data is rendered in front of the user - this has to be gone over and improved to make it clearer and easier.
 * tests